CloudnetUCSC/Docs/SERVER-CONFIGURATIONS.md

 - The NFS directory is mounted to `cloudnet-s02 - cloudnet-s05` at the startup. `Therefore no need to mount it again!!!`

-- `cloudnet1` server is also configured as a `NFS Server` setuped in `/var/lib/libvirt/images/` directory
+- `cloudnet1` server is also configured as a `NFS Server` setuped in `/var/lib/libvirt/images/` directory.
+It is mounted to `cloudnet2`

 ## Configuring Netork in Host Machines